Incorporating Science of Reading and looking for hands-on learning ideas?

-Word Chaining activities are a staple in our literacy learning, but we had to make a few adjustments to make sure it was accessible to all students.
+Word chaining activities are a staple in our literacy learning, but we had to make a few adjustments to make sure it was accessible to all students.

-What is Word Chaining?
+What is a Word Chain?

 As a phonemic awareness activity, we wouldn't be looking at the letters, but instead chaining the words together by substituting sounds.
+It could technically be called sound chaining!

 For this example, the teacher may say: